 - anal tears

-One way of preventing fecal impaction of the colon is to avoid becoming constipated.
+One way to prevent fecal impaction of the colon is to avoid becoming constipated.
 Some diseases and certain medications make it impossible to avoid constipation, but making small lifestyle changes can help.

 - Drink plenty of water every day to prevent dehydration.

 - Eat foods that are high in fiber, such as whole wheat, pears, oats, and vegetables.

 - Reduce your intake of foods that are high in sugar, which can cause constipation.

 - Exercise daily to help keep your digestive system running well.

 You Asked, We Answered